-When the Company markets a drilling program it sells a portion of its oil and gas leases over the prospect area along with usually obtaining a drilling commitment from the parties purchasing the leases to drill a well on the prospect area.
+When the Company markets a drilling program it sells its oil and gas leases over the prospect area along with usually retaining an overriding royalty interest in the leases sold.
 A drilling program will generally allow the Company to recoup its investment in the area with the Company also retaining an ongoing interest in new wells to be drilled in the area.